ddj231/Handel/README.md

 (see reference below for addition customizations)

 ## Custom Instruments
-Handel (v0.4.0 and up) allows custom instruments to be loaded into Handel Programs.
+Handel allows custom instruments to be loaded into Handel Programs.
 Instruments can be created and added to a run of a Handel program as follows.

 ```
 let myinst = Handel.MakeInstrument({